zerocool-11/zerocool-11/README.md

 ### Hi there 👋

-**I'm Yash  I'm currently working as Machine Learning Engineer i have great intrest in AI and micro controllers **
+**I'm Yash—an AI enthusiast with 2 years of experience in MNCs.
+I've deployed and developed multiple AI projects and integrated them with frontend applications through APIs.
+I'm currently pursuing a full-time MSc. in Robotics and Artificial Intelligence at Cardiff Metropolitan University.**

-- 🔭 I’m currently working on **Voice Assistant**
+- 🔭 I like working on **interesting problem statements**

 - 🌱 I’m currently learning **Micro Controller Programming**

-- 💬 Ask me about **Deep learning, Image processing, APIs, Model Deployment, AWS Lambda**
+- 💬 Ask me about **Deep learning, Image processing, APIs, Model Deployment, AWS Lambda, Fargate and Sagemaker**

-- ⚡ Fun fact **i love Animes**
+- ⚡ Fun fact **i love Anime**